We have a fully-integrated ESG methodology in which we qualitatively account for all identifiable risks in our risk-adjusted returns expectations.

 Our Approach to Responsible Investing

-We seek to generate impact through seven social and environmental sustainable themes, such as Women Effect, Next Billion and Longevity.
+We seek to facilitate positive change through six social and environmental sustainable themes, such as Women Effect, Next Billion and Longevity.

 All risks are given a qualitative score that translates into a forward-looking beta, which feeds into a cost of equity calculation to determine risk-adjusted returns.